apache/nifi/nifi-extension-bundles/nifi-update-attribute-bundle/nifi-update-attribute-processor/src/main/resources/docs/org.apache.nifi.processors.attributes.UpdateAttribute/additionalDetails.md

 there is only one outgoing FlowFile with all the attribute changes applied.
 In this case, the order of the rules matters and the action for each rule that matches will be applied in that order.
 If multiple rules contain actions that update the same attribute, the action from the last matching rule will take precedence.
-Notably, you can drag and drop the rules into a certain order within the Rules list.
+Notably, you can drag and drop the rules into a certain order within the Rules list once the FlowFile Policy is set to "use original" and the user has toggled the "Reorder rules" control.
+While in this reordering mode, other Rule modifications are not allowed.

 **Filtering Rules**